cloverinteractive/boilerplate/README.md

 * [Babel](https://babeljs.io/) - The compiler for writing next generation JavaScript
 * [Eslint](https://eslint.org/) - Pluggable JavaScript linter
-* [Tslint](https://palantir.github.io/tslint/) - An extensible linter for the TypeScript Language
 * [Express](https://expressjs.com/) - Fast, unopinionated, minimalist web framework for Node.js
+* [ReasonML](https://reasonml.github.io/) - Reason lets you write simple, fast and quality type safe code while leveraging both the JavaScript & OCaml ecosystems.
 * [TypeScript](https://www.typescriptlang.org/) - A typed superset of JavaScript that compiles to plain Javascript.
-* [Mocha](https://mochajs.org/) - The fun, simple, flexible JavaScript test framework
+* [Jest](https://jestjs.io/) - Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
 * [React](https://facebook.github.io/react/) - A JavaScript library for building user interfaces
 * [React Router](https://reacttraining.com/react-router/) - Declarative Routing for React.js
 * [Redux](http://redux.js.org/) - Redux is a predictable state container for JavaScript apps.
-* [Semantic-UI](https://semantic-ui.com/) - Semantic is a development framework that helps create beautiful, responsive layouts using human-friendly HTML.
 * [Webpack](https://webpack.js.org/concepts/) - Webpack is a module bundler for modern JavaScript applications.

 ## Server Rendering

-The server code lives in `src/server` the reason for this is Server Rendering, express will automatically render your components with every new request, the idea is that search engines can index pages with content instead of blank html templates.
+The server code lives in `src/server`, express will automatically render your components with every new request, the idea is that search engines can index pages with content instead of blank html templates.

-## CSS modules

-By default css-modules are turned on, meaning that your class names will change to somewhat semi-random strings, however this may not be ideal if you're using some vendor css framework (like semantic-ui or bootstrap), to work around this, you can create stysheet files suffixed with `global.css` and `css-modules` will be turned off for said file, this is meant to help you deal with vendor overrides, check `src/css/global.css` to see it in action.

-Because using `:global {}` and `@import` don't work together and there's no css-modules compatible version of every css framework, being able to have files ignored by css-modules make's it easy to import our css framework or global css and immediately override things in the same file.

 # Running the app